 "The roar of it".

-Earth Dwellers contains 87 pages of poems and was published by Giramondo Publishing in 2021.The book is available from the author, via PayPal, for $24 (AUD), including postage.
+Earth Dwellers contains 87 pages of poems and was published by Giramondo Publishing in 2021.The book is available from the author, via PayPal, for $24 (AUD), including postage within Australia.
 It can also be purchased from Giramondo (see link above).

 “Few Australian poets have fused the mystical and the real with such skill and audacity.
 The Weight of Light is a collection to savour.”
 David McCooeyWe are present beside others, amid the complex sublimities of the natural world, and within the weight of our flawed yet exquisite sensitivities - the poems in The Weight of Light are a giddy exploration of the self in relation to the world and the stars beyond.
 Here, even the smallest sources of light carry hope; music and love, snow after fire, a heartbeat, a squirrel and the skull of a wombat receive equal adoration.“Kristen Lang’s affinity for the natural world pulses everywhere in The Weight of Light like a drumbeat.”
 Sarah Holland-Batt